lilymonade/angular-piechart/README.md

 </ngpiechart>
 ```

 Content to display will be center in the middle of the pie chart.
-You can add as much content as you want to a limit of the size of the pie chart.
+You can add as much content as you want until the limit size of the pie chart.

 ## Customize